-Your coinsurance is the amount you pay for eligible dental services after you have paid your deductible or office visit copayment.
-The schedule of benefits shows the coinsurance amount that you will pay for specific eligible dental services.
-We are responsible for paying any remaining coinsurance.
+Your coinsurance is the amount you pay for eligible dental services after you have paid your deductible.
+The schedule of benefits shows the coinsurance this plan will pay for specific eligible dental services.
+You are responsible for paying any remaining coinsurance.